terra-campaigns/arrival/campaign/factions/mercians.md

 	- [Imotra](../npcs/imotra.md), debtor to Ogam, disciple of Gellert
 	- Canny smugler for Ogam
 - **Conflicts**
-	- Disputes over weather to kill Sergarus (FFKA): Gellert does not trust Sergarus, but Bekhud, who used to be an FFKA, trusts him.
+	- Disputes over weather to kill [Sergarus (FFKA East)](../npcs/sergarus.md): Gellert does not trust Sergarus, but Bekhud, who used to be an FFKA, trusts him.
 Ogam also believes he is better kept under tight control, so has been blackmailing Sergarus.
 - **Consequence of its destruction**: Finances of Hincland and Rombhurgia depend on the Mercians
 - **Defences**:
 	- Magical prowess of Gellert